-KOREAN SNACKS DUDE.
+DUDE.
 Seriously could not get enough of snacks in Korea.
-Since convenience stores are on every corner with their 1+1 gimmicks, I got suckered into buying a shit ton of artificial goodness.
+Since convenience stores are on every corner with their 1+1 gimmicks, I got suckered into buying a ton of artificial goodies.
 Those ramen noodle chips 뿌셔뿌셔, or ‘ppusha ppusha’ were my jam.
 They’re basically uncooked ramen noodles that Koreans ingeniously decided to package with seasoning and call a legit snack.
 You crush that block of ramen in the bag (fun fact: the word “ppushuh” means to “break apart”) and then dump the flavoring on the little bits.
-Voila!
-Insta-chips.
-Probably soooo terrible for you but whatevs.
+So bad, but soooo good.

-‘NOREABANG’ I’m Filipino.
-It’s in my blood to like singing.
-When I first came to Korea and I found out that karaoke was considered an actual socializing event, I think I teared up.
+When I first came to Korea and I found out that karaoke was considered an actual socializing event, I think I actually teared up.
 There is no better way to cap off a night then by being soju-silly while singing throwbacks from the nineties.
 Backstreet Boys “I Want It That Way” = always a success.
 “Lady Marmalade” is my forever power anthem.
 And I will never forget my friend Gavin’s rendition of “Jeremy” by Pearl Jam.
 If ever I met a born performer in my life, it was Gavin.

 👉 For anyone who has left Korea, what do you miss most?
 For those who haven’t left, what do you think you’d miss the most?
 Comment below!